 Narbo may have been a place of transit of metals from Great Britain sailing to Burdigala.

 Arelate may have been a place of transit for goods originating in northern Europe.

-Byzantion and Nicomedia were both ancient Greek cities, but they were on each side of the Bosphorus, on different continents.
+Byzantion and Nicomedia were both ancient Greek cities, but they were on each side of the Bosphorus, on different continents: Thracia on the western side, was rather undeveloped, and Asia Minor on the southern side, was highly developed since many centuries.
 Nicomedia was a major Roman city in the 2nd and 3rd c.
-AD, while Byzantium was reconstructing after Septimus Severus’ destructions in 195 AD and finally heading for becoming a capital city when renamed Constantinopolis in 330 AD.
+AD, while Byzantium was reconstructing after Septimus Severus’ destructions in 195 AD and finally heading for becoming a capital city when renamed Constantinopolis as late as 330 AD.

 Pergé was part of the Roman Empire since 188 BC and was the capital city of Pamphylia.
 It had its own river port some 16 km from the sea, but the seaport of Attaleia could be used when the coast was free of pirates.